 It’s also flexible and accommodating.
 You can tweak to your liking the amounts of spices you use.
 Maybe a little more cumin and cilantro.
 Maybe less of both.
 The same goes for the fenugreek, turmeric, garam masala, and freshly grated ginger.

 And then there’s the chili.
-Without dramatically altering aloo gobi’s character, you can choose from a wide selection across the heat range.
+Without dramatically altering aloo gobi’s taste, you can choose from a wide selection across the heat range.
 That’s because potatoes and cauliflower are so good at staying in the spotlight when there are chilies on the stage.
-In this recipe, I used green serrano peppers, but would be happy to swap them for, say, a little habanero or bird’s eye.
+In this recipe, I used green serrano peppers, but would be happy to swap them for, say, a little fresh cayenne pepper, habanero, or bird’s eye.
 It really depends on who you’re making it for.